muellermarkus/mostly_ai_prize/README.md

 ## Final Result

 In the final evaluation round, the MOSTLY AI team ran all submissions six times.
 This solution came in 2nd place (in terms of average performance) or alternatively 3rd place (in terms of maximum performance over the six runs).
+For full results, see https://github.com/mostly-ai/the-prize-eval.

 ![Alt text](https://github.com/mostly-ai/the-prize-eval/blob/main/stage2-flat.png)